salahuddin975/IoT-Remote-Attestation/readme.md

 ## About
 We build a IoT testbed to experiment with vulnerability exploitation and remote attestation of IoT devices.
-There are two primary files:
+Right now, we are working on Raspberry Pi model 3 B+ (OS: Raspbian Buster) There are two primary files:

 1. A testbed server that starts and terminate different IoT projects